risawitama/verbose-potato/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.